LuigiPioFaletra/Machine-Learning-Project/README.md

 - `data_classes/` contains the class for managing the dataset.
 - `extract_representations/` contains the class for audio features extraction.
 - `model_classes/` contains the classes for the models design.
+- `yaml_config_override/` contains the functions that automatically adds command-line arguments to YAML configuration files.
 - `.gitignore` specifies which files and folders should be ignored from the Git version control system.
 - `LICENSE` contains the project’s license information.
 - `prepare.sh` is a script for setting up the environment - at the moment it only installs the requirements.